Roasted Red Pepper and Marcona Almond Dip

 Roasted sweet red peppers whirled up with Marcona almonds, garlic, olive oil, sherry vinegar, paprika, and plenty of salt — it sounds minimalist, but this dip is intensely flavorful.
 The sherry vinegar is sweet and bright, and so is the red pepper (in its vegetable way).
 Plus, there’s a little heat from the garlic.
 All those light, sharp notes are balanced out by the healthy fats in the nuts and olive oil.
 They give the dip a plush, airy texture and so much unexpected rich depth that a few of our tasters thought there was Parmesan in it.

 Can you tell we love this dip?
 It tastes amazing spread on salty crackers or super crisp, fresh vegetables (cucumber is a must).
 It’s so easy to make too; the food processor does every bit of the work for you.
-Because of that, it’s perfect in an appetizer emergency — like the party you forgot, a sudden happy hour at your place, or a friend in need of a glass of wine and a heart-to-heart.

 Our tip: Make a double batch.
 You’ll want the leftovers because they’ll be fantastic on everything from roasted vegetables to sandwiches.
 We also like the dip folded into noodles and sprinkled with, yup, a little Parm.